Alex-ray/Polymail-messages/README.md

 ### Challenge

-Create a React app that communicates with mock REST API that allows user to login and view messages in a basic email client interface.
+Create a React app that communicates with our [mock REST API](https://github.com/polymail/phony), allowing the user to login and view messages in a basic email client interface.
 It should meet the following requirements:

+* User should be able to "login" with either email / password combination provided by the [mock API specs](https://github.com/polymail/phony).
+* Upon successful login, display a list of threads retrieved from the [mock API](https://github.com/polymail/phony) in the left-hand column.
+* When a Thread is selected, it should be displayed in the right-hand pane along with each of its messages.
+* User should be able to "reply" to a thread by composing a message in the bottom-right text area.
+A reply that is "sent" should appear as a message in the corresponding thread.

 ![Login](/Login.png)
 ![Main](/Main.png)